File Coverage

 =item * C<$schema>

-A hashref with an optional C<output> key containing return metadata.
+A hashref that may include an C<output> key containing return metadata.

 The C<output> hashref may include any of the following keys: